Rareshika/GAPC-Website/public/volunteer/index.md

 ## Why Volunteer?

 Volunteering for the GAPC is a fantastic way to contribute to the competitive programming community.
-As a volunteer, you'll:
+As a volunteer, you will:

 - Help ensure the event runs smoothly and efficiently.
 - Gain hands-on experience in event organization.